 If you feel anxious about your workplace, share your feelings with your manager so that they can help create a more inclusive environment.

-2. What do your career growth opportunities look like in 2020?
+2. What do your career growth opportunities look like?

-If you feel that you could do more in terms of professional development and career progression, this may be a good time to speak with your manager and set the wheels in motion for the year.
+If you feel that you could do more in terms of professional development and career progression, this may be a good time to speak with your manager and set the wheels in motion.